 Is Wealthfront Worth it?
 Final Wrap up

 Wealthfront is among the largest stand-alone robo-advisors.
-They offer transparency, tax-sensitive investing and the PassivePlus® investing approach all for a low fee.
+They offer transparency, tax-sensitive investing and a sound investment management approach for a low fee.
 For new investors, it’s an excellent choice.
 For those with larger portfolios, the tax-optimized direct indexing is a compelling feature.
 The credentialed customer service representatives are an added bonus to this all-digital investment manager.